 How do I prevent this?

 - Use your own equipment/needles for drug and steroid use

-- PrEP (pre-exposure prophylaxis): a daily pill helps prevent HIV transmission, learn more about PrEP
+- PrEP (pre-exposure prophylaxis): a daily pill that helps prevent HIV transmission

-- PEP (post-exposure prophylaxis): a daily pill helps prevent HIV transmission if you think you’ve been exposed, must be started within 72 hours of exposure and taken for 4 weeks, learn more about PEP
+- PEP (post-exposure prophylaxis): a 4 week treatment that could prevent HIV transmission if you think you’ve been exposed within 72 hours

-- Both PrEP and PEP are available at our clinic
+Both PrEP and PEP are available by prescription through our clinic.

 How do I get tested?

-- Rapid anonymous testing is available through our local Public Health Unit at (807) 625-5900 for more information
+- Rapid anonymous testing is available through the Thunder Bay District Health Unit – call (807) 625-5900 for more information

 What if I test positive?

-- The infection can cause serious health problems if untreated
+- This infection will cause serious health problems, if untreated

 How do I know it’s gone?

-There is no cure for HIV but it is very manageable through antiretroviral therapy.
+- There is no cure for HIV, however it is very manageable.
 HIV positive people are living long and healthy lives on antiretroviral treatment.
-Learn more here

 - Birth Control